predix-ui/predix-ui/_pages/develop/vis/configure-toolbar.md

 ```

 # Examples
-## Define a custom toolbar for movign a chart in a modal
+## Define a custom toolbar for moving a chart into a modal

-Scenario: you have a set of small non interactive charts in your app so that your user can quickly parse a lot of information.
-Once the user decides to investigate a chart it should be maximized and interaction allowed.
+Scenario: you have a set of small non-interactive charts in your app so that your user can quickly parse high-level information.
+Once the user decides to investigate a chart, it should be maximized and interactive.

-For this scenario we'll use px-modal and two toolbar configuration.
+For this scenario, we'll use `px-modal` and two toolbar configurations.
 The idea is that when the chart is in "small mode" it will use a toolbar configuration with just one button.
-When this button is clicked the chart will be moved into the px-modal and get a new toolbar configuration with different interactions:
+When this button is clicked, the chart will be moved into the px-modal and get a new toolbar configuration with different interactions:

 ```javascript
 smallModallModeConfig = {